Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Proof of Proposition

 i.e., $\bzDAG$ has the same net inflow/outflow from each supply node as $\bzF$.
 In particular, $\bzDAG$ satisfies approximate flow balance \eqref{eq:approx_flow_balance_jea-z}. \end{compactitem} Moreover, the iterative process progresses monotonically: Observe that $\bzS$ coordinate-wise (weakly) increases monotonically, whereas $\bzDAG$ coordinate-wise (weakly) decreases monotonically (but preserves $\bzDAG \geq \mathbf{0}$).
 Since we also know that $\bzS$ is bounded, it follows that this iterative process converges.
 Moreover, in the limit it must be that there is no remaining cycle with positive flow in $\bzDAG$ (else we observe a contradiction with the fact that the process has converged).
 Hence, $\bzS$ and $\bzDAG$ at the end of the process provide the claimed decomposition. \end{proof}

-Using this supporting lemma, we now establish the second key lemma which shows that the value of the averaged SPP with approximate flow balance constraints \eqref{eq:approx_flow_balance_jea-z} cannot be much larger than the value of the averaged program $\aspp$ which imposes exact flow balance constraints \eqref{eq:fluid_linear_flow_bal-z}. \begin{lem} The value of the linear program defined by \eqref{eq:fluid_linear_obj-z}, the approximate flow balance constraints \eqref{eq:approx_flow_balance_jea-z} and time-averaged demand constraints \eqref{eq:fluid_linear_dmd_constr-avged} is bounded above by
+Using this supporting lemma, we now establish the second key lemma which shows that the value of SPP($\bar{\bphi}$) with approximate flow balance constraints \eqref{eq:approx_flow_balance_jea-z} cannot be much larger than the value of SPP($\bar{\bphi}$) which imposes exact flow balance constraints \eqref{eq:fluid_linear_flow_bal-z}. \begin{lem} The value of the linear program defined by \eqref{eq:fluid_linear_obj-z}, the approximate flow balance constraints \eqref{eq:approx_flow_balance_jea-z} and time-averaged demand constraints \eqref{eq:fluid_linear_dmd_constr-z} is bounded above by

 where $W^\aspp$ is the value of the linear program $\aspp$ which imposes exact flow balance constraints \eqref{eq:fluid_linear_flow_bal-z}. \end{lem}

 \begin{proof} We appeal to the decomposition from Lemma~\ref{lem:flow-decomp-jea-z} to decompose any feasible solution $\bzF$ to the finite horizon fluid problem as